vrperceptionstudy/vrperceptionstudy.github.io/index.md

 1. You get to test your size and depth perception ability in VR!
 A score given at the end of the study tells you how well you did.
 2. You get a **US $5** amazon.com (or equivalent, based on your preference) gift card.
 3. We are keeping a **leaderboard** over [here](https://vr-perception-leaderboard.herokuapp.com/).
 If you get a high score and are among the **top ten** at the end of the study, we will send you an additional gift card worth **US $15**.
-4. After the study concludes (early September, exact date to be announced), we will send you a **detailed report of your performance**.
+4. After the study concludes (September, see **Important Dates** below), we will send you a **detailed report of your performance**.
 So you can know exactly how you performed at each task!
 5. You get our immense gratitude and the satisfaction of having helped science.

 ### Is that all?